Integralist/integralist.co.uk/content/posts/http-caching-guide.md

 In order to cache content efficiently we need to use a combination of the two headers.

+> [!NOTE]
-> Note: `Surrogate-Control` is typically stripped from the response, by a cache proxy, before the client receives it.
+> `Surrogate-Control` is typically stripped from the response, by a cache proxy, before the client receives it.

 - [Cache-Control Directives](#cache-control-directives)
   - [client requests](#client-requests)